KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 $ mount -a
 ```

-Now we merely need to `nano /etc/default/grub` and add a line
+Now we merely need to `vim /etc/default/grub` and add a line

 ```plaintext
 GRUB_ENABLE_CRYPTODISK=y